 There are typically three primary sources of recovery for injuries suffered in car accidents.
-These sources include: (1) no-fault insurance; (2) liability insurance covering the person or person’s who caused the accident; (3) and under-insured motorist coverage.
+These sources include:

 Minnesota law requires insurance companies to provide no-fault auto insurance as a part of every automobile insurance policy insuring a motor vehicle registered or principally garaged in Minnesota.
-No-fault insurance provides certain basic insurance benefits to all people who are injured in automobile accidents irrespective of whose fault caused the accident.
+No-fault insurance provides certain basic insurance benefits to all people who are injured in automobile accidents regardless of whose fault caused the accident.

-Benefits recoverable under the No Fault Act include:
+Benefits recoverable under the No-Fault Act include:

 Courts look to a number of factors in determining whether a driver was negligent.
 Some examples of these factors include, but are not limited to, the following:

-- Distracted driving (examples include: texting while driving)
+- Distracted driving (example: texting while driving)

 - Driving too fast or too slow